sk337/fisch-claculator/README.md

 # fisch-calculator

-> A website for calculating Fisch odds
+> A Work In Progress odds calculator for the game [Fisch](https://www.roblox.com/games/16732694052/Fisch).